Maybe you’ve heard of it…and maybe you haven’t.

 Robertson’s Rules of Order?

-And for some, it seems to be working.
+And according to some, at least in this one respect it seems to be working.
 As one Zappos employee put it:

 “The structure of the meeting forces each person to…say what they want.
 Before I might’ve thought something and wouldn’t have jumped in.”